SEO PowerSuite's Rank Tracker is a convenient tool to discover and track competitors:

 2) Go to Keyword Research > Keyword Suggestions > Google AdWords Keyword Planner and enter your keywords:

-Mind that Rank Tracker has 20+ keyword research tools.
+Mind that Rank Tracker has 23 tools for analyzing organic traffic.
 You can use any of them to unearth even more keyword ideas.

 1) First of all, in your Keyword Research dashboard, select the keywords or keyword groups you would like to monitor, right-click them, and choose Move Selected Keyword(s) to Rank Tracking: